IIIF/api/source/extension/georef/index.md

 ### 3.3 Web Annotation `target`

 The Web Annotation `target` is the resource to supply the `body` information to.
-In our case, the `target` _SHOULD_ be an IIIF Canvas or Image Service.  `[@BERT and @JULES]` check this wording for validity.
-For clients to rely on the GCP and Pixel Mask to properly align the pixel points to the geographic points they _MUST_ know the height and width of the resources the data was created against.
-This will result in consistent aspect ratios.
+In our case, the `target` _SHOULD_ be an IIIF Canvas or Image Service.
+It is important that viewers processing this information know the original height and width of the resources in order to have the proper aspect ratios.
 Implementers _SHOULD_ supply this information with their embedded resources.

 It is important to maintain a link back to the Manifest for a given Canvas so clients consuming the Canvases have the opportunity to provide contextual information about the Manifest.
 To do this, implementers _SHOULD_ use the `partOf` property on the Canvas with as much information about the Manifest as is useful.
 For example,